Maruthuvakudi

-Maruthuvakudi, also known as Aduthurai is a small panchayat town situated near Kumbakonam,in the Thanjavur District in the Indian state of Tamil Nadu.
+Maruthuvakudi, also known as Aduthurai is a small panchayat town situated near Kumbakonam, on the way to Mayiladuthurai, located in the Thanjavur District in the Indian state of Tamil Nadu.
 It is the sub urban region of business city of Kumbakonam.

 Etymology

 Maruthuvakudi takes its name from the demon Maruthuvasura, who lived there according to legend.

-The name Aduthurai comes from the Tamil word ThenKurangaduthurai, which translates to "southern land where monkeys used to dance".
+The name Aduthurai comes from the Tamil word Thenkurangaduthurai, which translates to "southern land where monkeys used to dance".
+This is also the name of a Hindu temple dedicated to Shiva located there.
 The epic tales of Ramayana, in which monkeys play an important role, and especially the tales of Hanuman, may be linked to this name.

 Geography

 There are two rivers to the north of Aduthurai: the Veera Chozhan river and the Cauvery.
 The landscape of rivers, trees, and paddy fields around Viswanathapuram is typical of Thanjavur district.

 Demographics

 Population

 As of the 2001 India census, Maruthuvakudi had a population of 11,455.
 Ten percent of the population was under six years of age.
 Males and females each constitute 50 percent of the population.
 Maruthuvakudi's literacy rate is 76 percent, considerably higher than the national average of 59.5 percent.